 $10,000

-As part of the quality improvement plan for the emergency service, a specialized training was offered to the nursing staff of the BMP Hospital.
-The EPICC program (Emergency Practices, Interventions and Care – Canada) is a national Canadian training program for emergency nursing staff.
+The Emergency Practices, Interventions and Care – Canada program is a national Canadian training program for emergency nursing staff.
 The training is based on the criteria of competence of emergency nursing care and aims to develop a systematic approach of a patient dealing with health problems at an emergency unit.

 2020